jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (2) The Director may designate, by issuing an aviation document under section 9, 1 or more aviation examiners to conduct specified examinations that the Director may require under this Part.

 ### 27G General directions and emergency directives
-(1) The Director may, by notice in the Gazette, issue general directions in relation to— (a) conducting examinations of applicants and licence holders, and reporting the results of those examinations to the Director; and
+(1) The Director may issue general directions in relation to— (a) conducting examinations of applicants and licence holders, and reporting the results of those examinations to the Director; and
   (b) providing exceptions for temporary medical conditions to the reporting requirements set out in section 27C; and (c) specifying the requirements of examinations or other clinical matters, which must be reasonable, including, but not limited to,—